baileyballangarry/osticket-postinstall/README.md

 </p>

 <p>
-Help Topics enable Users to organize their tickets based on specific issues they are experiencing.
-For instance, if a User is unable to access mobile banking, a relevant Help Topic may be "Business Critical Outage", which can be accessed from the following location:
+Help Topics allow Users to categorize their tickets according to the specific problems they encounter.
+For example, if a User is facing issues with mobile banking access, they can choose the appropriate Help Topic, such as "Business Critical Outage," accessible from the following location:
 </p>

 <p>